microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 - task: PipAuthenticate@1
   inputs:
     artifactFeeds: # Optional, one or more Azure Artifacts feed names/GUIDs, comma-separated
-    PythonDownloadServiceConnections: # Optional, one or more NuGet-typed service connection names/GUIDs, comma-separated
+    pythonDownloadServiceConnections: # Optional, one or more NuGet-typed service connection names/GUIDs, comma-separated
     onlyAddExtraIndex: # Optional, boolean defaults to false
 ```